CS-SI/eodag/docs/getting_started_guide/overview.rst

 * Download plugins, allowing to download and retrieve data locally (via HTTP, S3, ...), always with the same directory organization
-* Authentication plugins, which are used to authenticate the user on the external services used (JSON Token, Basic Auth, OAUTH, ...).
+* Authentication plugins, which are used to authenticate the user on the external services used (JSON Token, Basic Auth, ...).